iZeaoGamer/ZapFactionsPro/README.md

 Update 1.7.6 /// Faction War implemented, testing; Confirmed compatibility with PurePerm 1.3.7 & PureChat 1.3.3.

-"[20:55:58] [Server thread/INFO]: Enabling FactionsPro v1.7.6" Source plugin works, to enable for n00bs:
+Source plugin is confirmed to work!
+How-To Install FacsPro for N00bs:

 1. Get DevTools plugin for genisys or pocketmine.